Yukkuricraft/Patchouli/README.md

 ```

 To save this across sessions, add it to your `.bash_profile` or analogous config for your shell of choice.

+### Python Packages
+**Note:** Requires python 3.x

+Install the packages in `requirements.txt` in your python environment of choice. (eg, `pip install -r requirements.txt`)
+Beware if installing in virtual envs, you may not be able to run the command in all directories depending on your exact setup.

 ## Usage